Discover what’s new before everyone else:

 Experimental Marais: a Parisian hotel with edge

-Paris has no shortage of beautiful hotels, but Experimental Marais isn’t trying to impress with grandeur – it’s here to make you feel at home, in the most distinctly chic way possible.
-Set in a 17th-century hôtel in the heart of the Marais, this flagship hotel from the Experimental Group is everything the brand does best: impeccable taste, a buzzing social heartbeat and cocktails so good they’ve redefined drinking culture.
-French designer Dorothée Meilichzon has woven together textures and tones that feel both effortless and intimate – arched doorways, sculptural lighting and a warm, intimate palette of mustard, deep green and soft neutrals.
+Paris has no shortage of beautiful hotels.
+However, Experimental Marais isn’t trying to impress with grandeur.
+Instead, it makes you feel at home in the most distinctly chic way possible.
+Set in a 17th-century hôtel in the heart of the Marais, this flagship from the Experimental Group is everything the brand does best: impeccable taste, a buzzing social heartbeat and cocktails so good they’ve redefined drinking culture.
+Moreover, French designer Dorothée Meilichzon has woven together textures and tones that feel both effortless and intimate – arched doorways, sculptural lighting and a warm palette of mustard, deep green and soft neutrals.
 The real soul of Experimental Marais lives in its bar and bistro.
 By day, the restaurant serves classic produce-driven French dishes.
 By night, the dimly lit cocktail bar fills with locals and in-the-know travellers.
 The drinks?
-Pure alchemy – elegant, unexpected, always a little playful.
+Pure alchemy – elegant, unexpected and always a little playful.

 Experimental Marais